-- 7.37 Paragraph 175a of the Framework sets out a mitigation hierarchy that should be followed when designing schemes and when determining planning applications. - a) If significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or as a last resort, compensated for, then planning permission should be refused; - 7.38 Policy ENV2: Biodiversity, as set out in Appendix 1, states that development should follow this mitigation hierarchy it also includes a definition of what constitutes damage, or harm, to nature conservation sites and ecological networks and this definition will be used when assessing planning applications in Fylde.

-- 7.39 Utilising the survey evidence, the ecological assessment should identify and describe potential development impacts likely to harm designated sites, priority habitats, other listed biodiversity features and ecological networks including both direct and indirect effects, both during construction and afterwards. - 7.40 The survey and assessment should then inform the design of the scheme.
+- 7.38 Paragraph 175a of the Framework sets out a mitigation hierarchy that should be followed when designing schemes and when determining planning applications under The Conservation of Habitats and Species Regulations 2017 (as amended) (the Habitat Regulations). - a) If significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or as a last resort, compensated for, then planning permission should be refused; - 7.39 Policy ENV2: Biodiversity, as set out in Appendix 1, states that development should follow this mitigation hierarchy it also includes a definition of what constitutes damage, or harm, to nature conservation sites and ecological networks and this definition will be used when assessing planning applications in Fylde. - 7.40 Utilising the survey evidence, the ecological assessment should identify and describe potential development impacts likely to harm designated sites, priority habitats, other listed biodiversity features and ecological networks including both direct and indirect effects, both during construction and afterwards.
+The survey and assessment should then inform the design of the scheme.
 A suggested content for ecological surveys is included at Appendix 5, it includes provisions for mitigation and enhancement.